julien-baeriswyl-heigvd/Teaching-HEIGVD-RES-2017-Labo-SMTP/README.md

 if server doesn't answer expectedly.
 Therefore, we recommend you use this project as toy and not as production util.

+## Approach
+Our application divides list of victims in non-overlapping (if no repetition in list) groups.
+In each group, one victim is chosen as sender, and the others are recipients.
+The sender does not receive any e-mail, and basically does not known he is used as scapegoat.
+On the other hand, a witness is chosen, and receive mail in carbon copy mode.

 ## Prerequisites
 ### Dependancies
 + Apache Maven